dabrain34/dabrain34.github.io/_posts/2023-04-19_esextractor.md

+---
+title: "ESExtractor: how to integrate a dependency-free library to the Khronos CTS"
+description: "How to integrate a dependency-free library to the Khronos CTS"
+date: 2023-04-19
+tags:
+  - ESExtractor
+  - Vulkan Video
+  - H26x
+  - Khronos CTS
+permalink: "/{{ title | slugify }}/"
+---

-# ESExtractor: how to integrate a dependency-free library to the Khronos CTS
+# ESExtractor, how to integrate a dependency-free library to the Khronos CTS

 Since the [Vulkan CTS](https://github.com/KhronosGroup/VK-GL-CTS) is now able to test and check [Vulkan Video support](https://www.khronos.org/news/press/vulkan-sdk-is-vulkan-video-ready) including video decoding, it was necessary to define the kind of media container to be used inside the test cases and the library